AlexNexton/MS2-LingLang/testing.md

 - As a **user**, I want to be able to contact **administration** about payment methods, complaints, general enquires and the language one might choose.

-  As a **user**, I can get a **notification** once I've submitted my request and a confirmation message reciting the request is displayed on a new webpage.
+  As a **user**, I can get a **notification** once I have submitted my request and a confirmation message reciting the request is displayed on a new webpage.

      1. Go to the Home page.
      2. Looking at the Nav-bar, click **'Contact Us'**.